matakus/dctl/README.md

 ---

 ### mSaturation
-Increase or decrease saturation, vibrance or density with optional recovery for hilights, shadows, density and shine
+Increase or decrease saturation, vibrance or density with optional recovery for highlights, shadows, density and shine

 ---